nvpham12/Churn-Prediction-with-XGBoost-on-Imbalanced-Telecom-Data/README.md

-# Churn Prediction with XGBoost on Imbalanced Telecom Data
+# Project Overview
-This is a project where I developed an XGBoost Classification model to predict churn using imbalanced Telecom customer data.
+Customer churn is a critical challenge in the telecom industry.
+This project applies machine learning to predict whether a customer is likely to churn, using real-world telecom data.
+It emphasizes preprocessing, feature engineering, model evaluation, and handling imbalanced classes to create a robust predictive pipeline.

 The data is sourced from IBM's Base Samples.
+More information about the data can be found here: https://community.ibm.com/community/user/blogs/steven-macko/2019/07/11/telco-customer-churn-1113